juliabb1/Plant-Monitoring-System/README.md

    - If the soil moisture is below the preset threshold, the Arduino activates the **water pump** through the relay module to water the plant.

 3. **Manual Watering Control**:
-   - Users can activate the water pump manually via the **Blynk app** or the **local website** by pressing the water button.
+   - Users can activate the water pump manually via the **external app** or the **local website** by pressing the water button.

 4. **Continuous Monitoring**:
-   - Sensor data is continuously sent to **Blynk** for remote monitoring, and the **website** refreshes every 5 seconds to display the latest data on temperature, humidity, soil moisture, and status.
+   - Sensor data is continuously sent to **external app** for remote monitoring, and the **website** refreshes every 5 seconds to display the latest data on temperature, humidity, soil moisture, and status.

 5. **Watering Status**:
    - The system stops watering when the soil moisture is above the threshold, ensuring the plant doesn’t overwater.